jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 This continuous process of genetic variation and environmental selection drives the incremental changes we observe in species over time, sometimes with the glacial changes of geology or suddenly with a flood, eruption, or factory soot.
 Evolution loves genetic diversity—mistakes and all—because it wants more chances to get a lifeform who can keep reproducing in the ever-changing environment.

 The next way a creature can stand out is their phenotype.
 These are the traits where creatures become "a product of their environment".
-The phenotype is the collection of lessons, knowledge, and trauma that makes a life forms personality.
+The phenotype is the collection of lessons, knowledge, and trauma that makes a life form's personality.
 Think of two acorns, one planted in a tall forest, the other in an open field.
 The first grows lean and tall to search for sunlight, the second bushy and stout as it soaks up the rays.
 Same genetic blueprint, yet profoundly different phenotype expressions.

 Phenotypic adaptations are vastly different.
 Some are immediate, like a lizard changing color for camouflage, while others develop over generations like a elephant mother teacher her kids where the waterholes are.
 Evolution doesn't prefer one phenotype over another; like with genes it wants huge diversity to increase the chance of finding the ones best suited to survive and reproduce in the current environment.